Prograde and meandering wall modes in rotating Rayleigh-B\'enard convection with conducting walls: Conclusion

 \section{Conclusion}

-The most unstable modes in confined \RRBC are comprised of alternating regions of upwelling warm and downwelling cold fluid.
-These patterns, commonly referred to as `wall-modes', were first observed in laboratory experiments.
-Here, in aspect ratios greater than unity, we have used direct numerical simulations to study the formation and spatio-temporal evolution of wall-adjacent flow patterns when the walls are conducting instead of insulating.
+The flow structure in confined \RRBC is comprised of alternating regions of upwelling warm and downwelling cold fluid.
+When conditions lead to these patterns being adjacent to the walls of the system, they are commonly referred to as `wall-modes', and were first observed in laboratory experiments \cite[See][and refs in the latter]{Rossby1969,Ecke1992}.
+Here, in geometries of aspect ratio greater than unity, we have used direct numerical simulations to study the formation and spatio-temporal evolution of wall-adjacent flow patterns when the walls are conducting instead of insulating.
 We showed that the wall temperature $\theta_w$ controls whether the flow takes the form of steady convective rolls or propagating wall-modes.
-We found that the velocity BCs are crucial to the dynamics of wall modes, and that these modes propagate in a fixed direction only only if at least one of the upper and lower boundaries obeys the no-slip condition.
+We found that the velocity BCs are crucial to the dynamics of wall modes, and that these modes propagate in a fixed direction only if at least one of the upper and lower boundaries obeys the no-slip condition.
 Moreover, the direction of propagation of the wall modes can be reversed for suitable combinations of the velocity BCs at the upper and lower boundaries and the wall temperature.
-Particularly, if only the upper boundary is stress-free, the wall modes propagate in a retrograde direction when $\theta_w \approx 1$.
+In particular, if only the upper boundary is stress-free, the wall modes propagate in a prograde direction when $\theta_w \approx 1$.
 Indeed, there is a similarity between the effects of velocity BCs on wall mode formation and propagation, to transient convective ring formation \citep{Boubnov1986,Vorobieff1998,Zhong2010,Ravichandran2020_RotCon}.

-Although wall modes were previously shown to occur in the presence of conducting walls, we found that asymmetric velocity BCs drive an asymmetry in the torques exerted at the two boundaries.
-Such effects may have astro- or geophysical consequences, where asymmetric velocity BCs are common (e.g. bodies of water with free upper surfaces).
-The effects of the asymmetry in velocity BCs on integral flow properties such as the helicity are a subject of ongoing study.
+{Although wall modes were previously shown to occur when the walls are conducting, we found that asymmetric velocity BCs drive an asymmetry in the torques exerted at the two boundaries.
+Such effects may have astro- or geophysical consequences, where asymmetric velocity BCs are common, such as for example in natural bodies of water with free upper surfaces.
+The effects of the asymmetry in velocity BCs on integral flow properties, such as the helicity \citep{Moffatt1992} are a subject of ongoing study. }